vallantin/atalaia/README.md

 This project is licensed under the Apache License - see the [LICENSE.md](LICENSE.md) file for details

-# V 0.3.3
+# V 0.3.4
 #  Improvements
-- added new stop words to en.
+- Modified the way as the create_corpus method works.